Rodeo History: A Ten-Gallon Tale

 No, our perception by outsiders has everything to do with the rodeo.
 Today, it’s officially known as the Houston Livestock Show and Rodeo or stylized as RodeoHouston.

-Its founders almost certainly didn’t expect what it would become: last year’s Rodeo drew a record 2.5 million visitors, more than the entire population of the city of Houston.
+Its founders almost certainly didn’t expect what it would become: 2017’s rodeo drew a record 2.6 million visitors, more than the entire population of the City of Houston.

 It all started in 1931, in the depths of the Great Depression, at the Texas State Hotel (now the Club Quarters hotel).
 There, seven men convened by Port City Stockyards owner James W. Sartwelle gathered over lunch to address an old problem: the lack of a cattle market in Southeast Texas, despite the presence of 2 million head of steer in the 16-county region.
 No longer would they ship those animals to Chicago and Kansas City, it was decided.
 The Houston Fat Stock Show and Livestock Exposition was born the following year.

 The first show was held in the ramshackle Sam Houston Hall.
 Free barbecue was offered to visitors after 6 p.m., and a measly 2,000 were enticed over five days.
 The Grand Champion Steer fetched $504, and overall, the Show lost $2,800.

 A rodeo and parade would not enter the mix until close to the end of the decade, nor would Go Texan Day.
 That came in 1938, when a booster named Bill Blanton instructed his Fat Stock Show ticket sales force to “grow beards, wear big hats, boots, and spurs.
 Let’s put a little touch of the Wild West into this thing.”